Back to blog

 An industrial piercing is a bold choice involving two holes connected by a single piece of jewelry, typically a barbell.
 It’s not for the faint of heart but really makes a statement.

-See also The Art of Ear Piercing
+See also Ear Piercing Innovations To Watch Out For

 Identifying Metal Types for Jewelry